strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Now that we have created a basic data structure with 2 collection types, "Restaurant" and "Category", let's use them to actually add content by creating new entries.
 #### Create an entry for the "Restaurant" collection type

-1. Go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the main navigation.
+1. Go to [Content Manager > Collection types > Restaurants](http://localhost:1337/admin/content-manager/collectionType/api::restaurant.restaurant) in the main navigation.
-2. Click on **Add New Restaurants**.
+2. Click on **Add new entry**.
 3. Type the name of your favorite local restaurant in the _Name_ field.
 Let's say it's `Biscotte Restaurant`.
 4. In the _Description_ field, write a few words about it.
 If you're lacking some inspiration, you can use `Welcome to Biscotte restaurant!
 Restaurant Biscotte offers a cuisine based on fresh, quality products, often local, organic when possible, and always produced by passionate producers.`
 5. Click **Save**.

 ![Screenshot: Biscotte Restaurant in Content Manager](../assets/quick-start-guide/qsg-handson-part2-03-restaurant.png)

-The restaurant is now listed in the [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) view.
+The restaurant is now listed in the [Collection types > Restaurants](http://localhost:1337/admin/content-manager/collectionType/api::restaurant.restaurant) view.

 #### Add Categories

-Let's go to [Collection types > Categories](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category) and create 2 categories:
+Let's go to [Content Manager > Collection types > Categories](http://localhost:1337/admin/content-manager/collectionType/api::category.category) and create 2 categories:

-1. Click on **Add New Categories**.
+1. Click on **Add new entry**.
 2. Type `French Food` in the _Name_ field.
 4. Click **Save**.
-5. Go back to _Collection types > Categories_, then click again on **Add New Categories**.
+5. Go back to _Collection types > Category_, then click again on **Add new entry**.
 6. Type `Brunch` in the _Name_ field, then click **Save**.

 ![GIF: Add Categories](../assets/quick-start-guide/qsg-handson-categories.gif)

-The "French Food" and "Brunch" categories are now listed in the [Collection types > Categories](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category) view.
+The "French Food" and "Brunch" categories are now listed in the [Collection types > Categories](http://localhost:1337/admin/content-manager/collectionType/api::category.category) view.

 #### Add a Category to a Restaurant

-Go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the main navigation, and click on "Biscotte Restaurant".
+Go to [Content Manager > Collection types > Restaurant](http://localhost:1337/admin/content-manager/collectionType/api::restaurant.restaurant) in the main navigation, and click on "Biscotte Restaurant".

 In the right sidebar, in the **Categories** drop-down list, select "Brunch".
 Click **Save**.